-Interest and other income (expense), net: Interest and other income (expense), net consists primarily of gains and losses from foreign currency transactions, gain on deconsolidation of subsidiary, as well as deferred income and our proportionate share of net income (losses) from our equity method investee.
+Interest and other income (expense), net: Interest and other income (expense), net consists primarily of interest income earned on our cash and cash equivalents and available-for-sale investments, gains and losses from foreign currency exchange, gain on deconsolidation of subsidiary, realized gains and losses from available-for-sale investments as well as deferred income.

+Loss from equity method investment: Loss from equity method investment consists of our proportionate share of net income (losses) from our equity method investee.